magv/ratracer/README.md

     c++ -o example example.cpp -lflint -lmpfr -lgmp

-The resulting trace file, `example.trace`, can then be operated on using the `ratracer` tool, e.g.:
+The resulting trace file, `example.trace.gz`, can then be operated on using the `ratracer` tool, e.g.:

-    ratracer load-trace example.trace optimize reconstruct
+    ratracer load-trace example.trace.gz reconstruct

 # MANUAL